- Optimal CPU And GPU Temperature.

 What Are The Cooling Solutions For CPUs and GPUs?

-Sometimes having a poor cooling solution can lead to CPU and GPU temperatures increase.
+Sometimes having a poor cooling solution can lead to CPU and GPU temperatures increasing.
 Investing in the right cooling system is as important as choosing other components for your gaming PC.
 There are 3 cooling solutions available for both CPU and GPU.
 Depending on which cooling have, it can impact a major temperature difference.

 - Air Cooling